 “To us, it is clear Mr Motsoeneng accepts no responsibility for the plight and poor performance the SABC has suffered during his tenure as COO,” says Dominique Msibi, OUTA’s Portfolio Director.
 “His staged performance, along with those singing his praises for the SABC 90% local content policy, ignores the fact the SABC has suffered immensely as a direct result of his decisions.”

-In his hour-long speech, he self-praised his perceived single-handed successes, whilst taking swipes at members of the Interim SABC Board and singling out Krish Naidoo in a personal attack.
+In his hour-long speech, he self-praised his perceived single-handed successes, whilst taking swipes at supporters of the Interim SABC Board and singling out Krish Naidoo in a personal attack.

 “We must not forget this is the Hlaudi who self-proclaimed he performs miracles wherever he goes,” adds Msibi.
 “We however are reminded by the Western Cape High Court ruling of December 2016, that Motsoaneng’s appointment as the SABC’s group executive of corporate affairs was unlawful and irrational and the reason we laid criminal charges against him in December last year – a matter which we are still awaiting a progress report from the SA Police Services.”